10 Ways To Stop Overthinking

 You learn to stop identifying with your thoughts and view them as you view pop-ups on your computer screen.
 They are neutral (albeit annoying) affectations of consciousness that don't represent reality.

 When you first practice meditation, you might feel you're giving your overthinking habit the perfect forum to run free with wild abandon.
-Just return your attention to breathing or observing your thoughts.[Enjoy this guided meditation below]
+Just return your attention to breathing or observing your thoughts.[Enjoy this guided meditation below on overthinking everything.]

 Even in the midst of a negative thinking carnival, you can force yourself to focus on your breathing for five minutes.
 This teaches your brain that you have control and can calm and relax you long enough to implement some of the other techniques outlined here.